webcompat/webcompat.com/docs/dev-env-setup.md

 #### Install Python 3.7

 This project requires Python 3.
 This is not available per default on most platforms.
 You will need to install it on your computer.
-The [download section](https://www.python.org/downloads/) of Python website has binaries for most platforms.
+The [download section](https://www.python.org/downloads/) of the Python website has binaries for most platforms.
 Choose the 3.7.3 or more version minimum.

 #### Install nodejs

-@@magsout@@
+This project requires NodeJS for building the application and running certain tests.
+The NodeJS website provides installers in the [downloads section](https://nodejs.org/en/download/).
+Choose the [current LTS version](https://nodejs.org/en/about/releases/) if you don't have NodeJS installed, or have an older version.

 #### Initializing project source code